sohjnthn/For-own-learning/README.md

    driver = await new Builder().forBrowser(Browser.CHROME).build();

+   // *Need to run multiple times as the html reports can be incorrect due to overwriting of screenshot images;

+   // and due to screenshot images being blank if Steps i do not start from 1 for the page JavaScript files.*

    // Steps 1 to 39: This is for the original 39 screenshot images.

    const FirstGroupOfWebsites = new FirstGroupOfWebsites();